How to Fast: A Biblical & Biological Guide

 Day 2 is often the most difficult.
 As your body transitions from burning glucose to burning fat (ketosis), you may experience:

-- Fasting Breath: A metallic taste in the mouth.
+- Fasting Breath: A metallic taste in the mouth (ketosis).

-- Intense Cravings: This is the peak of the hormone ghrelin, which tells your brain you are starving.
+- Intense Cravings: This is the peak of the hormone ghrelin.

 This is where the spiritual work truly begins.